The fundamental criticism is that we are getting a Google-shaped web rather than a web-shaped Google, due to Google’s defacto monopoly position.

 The Google Webmaster Tools resource says “Nofollow” provides a way for webmasters to tell search engines “Don’t follow links on this page” or “Don’t follow this specific link.”

-Watch this video by Matt Cutts, head of Webspam team at Google
+Watch this video by Matt Cutts, head of the Webspam team at Google

 No-follow was created in January 2005 by Google, Yahoo, Microsoft and major blogging platforms to help fight comment spam.
 In September 2005, Google recommended the no-follow attributed be used in blocking paid links.
 (Source: SEL)

 In layman terms, if you are no-following a link, you’re essentially telling Google that you don’t trust that source.
 This stops Google from sharing your influence (read PageRank) with that link.

 However, to normal users on the Web, it doesn’t make much of a difference as they will click on the hyperlink to follow the link anyway.

 Google has been heavily criticized by renowned bloggers for its double standard and autocratic approach towards throwing penalties at blogs over its “perceived” violation of Webmaster’s Guidelines.